ha0z1/idmp/README.md

 You can do some works with flush or flushAll, for example, auto refresh list after clicking the save button, should fetch the latest data from server forcibly.

+## Disable debug logs

+In development mode, debug information is displayed by default.
+Most modern frameworks and build tools—such as React, Vue, Webpack, and Vite etc. will automatically set process.env.NODE_ENV to production in production builds.

+In production, idmp prunes debug logic to reduce bundle size and improve performance.

+If you prefer not to see debug information even in development, you can disable it manually by setting the following in the browser console:
+`localStorage.idmp_debug = false`.

 ## Deduplication in React

 In React, you can share requests using SWR, Provider and more complex state management libraries.
 But there are some problems: